 Check and if Necessary Remove Dying Battery

 In order to fix overheating laptop you have one easy solution, that is to get rid of bad batteries and find replacement.
 Just search online the model number of laptop battery and purchase it.
 If you can’t find spare battery than remove it completely and try to run it as desktop.
-By deducting battery from overheating laptop equation you can fix laptop overheating problem.
+By deducting battery from overheating laptop equation you can fix laptop overheating problem and get normal laptop temperature.

 Step 2: Remove Old Thermal paste and Apply New